kuty007/OOP_2021_Ex4/README.md

 # Algorithm
-The algorithm work in this way: itrite on all pokemons in the pokemons list and check who is the best agent to collect him using the allocate_agents function its work in the following way:
+The algorithm work in this way: iterate on all pokemons in the pokemons list and check who is the best agent to collect him using the allocate_agents function its work in the following way: